mattparker/lamplighthelp/source/16-6-1_System_Administration-_Adding_and_Editing_Workareas_and_Subworkareas.markdown

 - Click 'update'.
 The {{subworkarea}} will now be listed below the {{workarea}}.

 **If you're adding more than one new {{subworkarea}}:**
-- Click on 'bulk add activity'.
+- Click on 'bulk add {{subworkarea}}'.
 - Type the names of the {{subworkarea}}s you want to add in the pop-up box.
 Each one should be separated by a semi-colon (;), but you don't need any spaces between each one.
-For example 'Monday lunchtime;Tuesday morning;Thursday evening;Friday afternoon'.
+For example 'Benefits and Income Maximisation;Housing;Access to Health Services'.

 [Bulk Adding {{Subworkarea}}s](16.6.1f.png)